spertuzz/BMP180/README.md

 # BAROMETER ( BOSCH )

-This projectuses a BMP180 sensor, a D1-Mini microcontroller, a 0.66" OLED display, and a Tripler adapter.
+This project uses a BMP180 sensor, a D1-Mini microcontroller, a 0.66" OLED display, and a Tripler adapter.
 The BMP180 sensor measures temperature, pressure, and altitude, while the D1-Mini microcontroller processes the sensor output and displays the weather data on the OLED display.

 ## Components Used
 - BMP180 sensor